trungnt13/learnflow-vscode/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature request
-about: Suggest a new idea of what Rubberduck could do
+about: Suggest a new idea of what Learnflow could do
 title: ""
 labels: "enhancement"
 assignees: ""
 ---

 ## Is this request related to a problem?
-Please describe.
+Please describe

 _A clear and concise description of what the problem is (e.g. "I'm always frustrated when […]")._